alisterd51/gratOS/README.md

   - [ ] Handle keyboard entries and print them.
   - [ ] Handle different screens, and keyboard shortcuts to switch easily between then.
 - [ ] Other:
-  - [ ] add CI to build and serve an iso of kfs
+  - [ ] add CI to build and serve an iso of gratOS